 High lift drums are partially tapered and partially flat.

-The formulas for determining the number of turns to wind the springs is based on the drum number, door height and high lift dimension, which is the distance from the top of the door to the center of the horizontal track.
+The formulas for determining the number of turns to wind a torsion springs is based on the drum number, door height, and high lift dimension, which is the distance from the top of the door to the center of the horizontal track.

 As with the vertical lift doors, the formula for the number of turns on the springs is complex.
-Here, we rely on software or drum charts to calculate the number of turns to wind the springs.
-If you contact us we can help you with this.
+Therefore, we rely on software or drum charts to calculate the number of turns to wind the springs.
+If you contact us, we can help you with this.